-- Vacuum slurry and cuttings during cutting and surfacing operations.
-Do not allow slurry and cuttings to drain to any natural or constructed drainage conveyance including stormwater systems.
-This may require temporarily blocking catch basins.
-Dispose of collected slurry and cuttings in a manner that does not violate ground water or surface water quality standards. - Do not allow process water generated during hydro-demolition, surface roughening or similar operations to drain to any natural or constructed drainage conveyance including stormwater systems.
-Dispose process water in a manner that does not violate ground water or surface water quality standards. - Wash off hand tools including, but not limited to, screeds, shovels, rakes, floats, and trowels into formed areas only. - Handle and dispose cleaning waste material and demolition debris in a manner that does not cause contamination of water.
-Dispose of sweeping material from a pick-up sweeper at an appropriate disposal site. - Wash equipment difficult to move, such as concrete pavers, in areas that do not directly drain to natural or constructed stormwater conveyances. - Do not allow washdown from areas, such as concrete aggregate driveways, to drain directly to natural or constructed stormwater conveyances. - Contain washwater and leftover product in a lined container when no formed areas are available.
+- Handle and dispose of cleaning waste material and demolition debris in a manner that does not cause contamination of water.
+Dispose of sweeping material from a pick-up sweeper at an appropriate disposal site. - Wash equipment difficult to move, such as concrete pavers, in areas that do not directly drain to natural or constructed stormwater conveyances. - Do not allow washdown from areas, such as concrete aggregate driveways, to drain directly to natural or constructed stormwater conveyances. - Never wash off concrete into the footprint of an area where an infiltration feature will be installed. - Contain washwater and leftover product in a lined container when no formed areas are available.
 Dispose of contained concrete in a manner that does not violate groundwater or surface water quality standards. - The following steps will help reduce stormwater pollution from concrete wastes: - Do not allow excess concrete to be dumped on site, except in designated concrete washout areas. - If self-installed concrete washout areas are used, below-grade structures are preferred over above-grade structures because they are less prone to spills and leaks.
 Self-installed above-grade structures should only be used if excavation is not practical.